Fi Glover and Jane Garvey to leave BBC for Times Radio

 Nearly 250 episodes of Fortunately with Fi and Jane have been released since the weekly podcast launched.

-Intended as a look behind the scenes of broadcasting, the format sees the pair interview a variety of special guests and discuss topics sent in by listeners.
+Intended as a look behind the scenes of broadcasting, the format sees the pair interview a variety of guests and discuss topics sent in by listeners.

 It was the third most downloaded podcast on BBC Sounds in 2021, behind Newscast and You're Dead to Me.